Jobs to be done · Fix · SEO · Dev

 Does Shopify natively support serving llms.txt?

-Not directly.
-Shopify does not let merchants upload arbitrary files to the domain root.
-The standard workaround is to upload the llms.txt to Settings → Files, copy the resulting Shopify CDN URL, and add a URL redirect under Online Store → Navigation → URL Redirects from /llms.txt to that CDN URL.
-Cloudflare or edge-worker rewrites are cleaner alternatives for merchants on a custom front door.
+Not directly — merchants cannot upload arbitrary files to the domain root.
+The standard workaround: upload to Settings → Files, copy the Shopify CDN URL, and add a URL redirect from /llms.txt to it under Online Store → Navigation → URL Redirects.
+Stores with Cloudflare or an edge worker in front can serve it more cleanly at the edge.

 What should go in an llms.txt for a Shopify store?